T1D Info

 • Emotion, such as excitement or stress

-• Sometimes temporarily during or just after vigorous exercise (stress effect)
+• Stress during or just after vigorous exercise may temporarily increase blood glucose

-• Taking other kinds of medicines that affect how your diabetes medicines work
+• Taking other kinds of medicines that affect your blood glucose and how it reacts to insulin

 4. Checking for high blood glucose levels.

-If you find that you are having a lot of high blood sugar levels, your doctor/nurse may suggest changing the insulin doses or meal plan to bring the levels back into a healthy range.
+If you have a lot of high blood glucose levels, your doctor may suggest changes in insulin treatment and/ or meal plan to bring the levels back into a healthy range.

 5. How to treat high blood glucose (hyperglycaemia)?